Suyetsky District

-Suyetsky District (Суетский райо́н) is an administrative and municipal district (raion), one of the fifty-nine in Altai Krai, Russia.
+Suyetsky District (Суетский райо́н) is an administrative and municipal district (raion), one of the fifty-nine districts in Altai Krai, Russia.
 It is located in the northwest of the krai.
 The area of the district is 1108 km2.
 Its administrative center is the rural locality (a selo) of Verkh-Suyetka.
 As of the 2010 Census, the total population of the district was 5,120, with the population of Verkh-Suyetka accounting for 43.4% of that number.

 History

 The district was established on January 15, 1944 when Altai Krai was divided into districts.
 It was abolished in 1962 and re-established in 1989.